eth-sri/ELINA/README.md

 			   run "make IS_VECTOR=-DVECTOR IS_SSE=-DSSE" to compile the source.
 			   This will use SSE vectorized operators.
 			c.
 Else run "make".
 This will use scalar operators.
-		3. For 32-bit systems, disable the required architecture flags (m64, marhc=native) in Makefile inclusing DTIMING
+		3. For 32-bit systems, disable the required architecture flags (m64, march=native) and DTIMING in DFLAGS inside the Makefile

 #Installing:
     Specify the install directory in APRON's "Makefile.config" file.